My Roles

 Users

-The user is a 20-35 years old who is constrained for time and money and needs cheap and easy recipes to start cooking from home.
+User 2 is a 20-35 years old who is constrained for time and money and needs cheap and easy recipes to start cooking from home.

-The user is the caretaker for their family and needs to find easy recipes to save and use for meal planning
+User 3 is the caretaker for their family and needs to find easy recipes to save and use for meal planning

 Business